-- (1) "Apartment" whenever used in the chapter shall include condominium apartment.
-28 29 - (2) "Chief of the fire department" means the fire marshal of Snohomish County. - (3) "Health officer" means the ((director)) administrative officer of the ((Snohomish Health District)) county health department.
+- Whenever the following words appear in the Uniform Housing Code, they are changed and shall mean as follows: - 32 (1) "Apartment" whenever used in the chapter shall include condominium apartment. - 33 (2) "Chief of the fire department" means the fire marshal of Snohomish County. - 34 (3) "Health officer" means the ((director)) director of the ((Snohomish Health District))

+county health department.